giabb/human-pepper-interaction/README.md

 ### Installing

-You can find installation notes of all the environment to emulate Pepper™ robot in [docker folder](https://github.com/giabb/human-pepper-interaction/tree/main/docker/README.md).
+You can find installation notes on the environment to emulate Pepper™ robot in [docker folder](https://github.com/giabb/human-pepper-interaction/tree/main/docker/README.md).

 ## Running the tests